rformassspectrometry/QFeatures/NOTES.md

 - The argument `i` mustn't be missing, i.e. one shouldn't (at least in general) permit to (blindly) apply some processing on all assays.

+# Assay links

+Currently, we have

+- Assay links produces by `aggregateFeatures` and manually with `addAssayLink`.

+- *One-to-one* Assay links produced by a processing function such as `logTransform` or with `addAssayLinkOneToOne`.
+These contain `"OneToOne"` in the `fcol` slot.

+- There will be a need for an assay link stemming from combining assays (see above).